spinnaker/spinnaker.github.io/community/releases/release-manager-runbook/index.md

 add an explanation to the contributor as a comment.

-    1. If it's impossible for the candidate to meet the criteria (for example, it doesn't not fix a regression), remove the `backport-candidate` label.
+    1. If it's impossible for the candidate to meet the criteria (for example, it doesn't fix a regression), remove the `backport-candidate` label.

     1. If the contributor can amend the candidate to meet the criteria (e.g., add test coverage), don't remove the `backport-candidate` label.